Shutterstock contributor requirements 2026 - camera and photography equipment flat lay guide for becoming an approved Shutterstock contributor

 40%

-On the inital face of it, that may seem true; however, as I explain to photographers, submitting images and videos to Shutterstock should be done with a strategy and consistently.
+At first glance, you may think that the percentages are low and that the annual reset on 1st January means you’ll never earn any significant commission.
+On the surface, that may seem true.
+However, as I explain to photographers, submitting images and videos to Shutterstock should always be done with a clear strategy and done consistently.

 Contributor Level